WHAT TO DO IN BASEL – WINTER AND SUMMER ACTIVITIES

 I visited in December – and I came for the Christmas Market (amongst others).
 The Christmas Markets in Basel are known as some of the best in Switzerland, and if you enjoy a nice mix of art, culture, and traditional Christmas Markets, then December is the best time to come to Basel.

-If you are looking for a “snowy” time, the best chances to see snow is in February.
+If you are looking for a “snowy” time, the best chance to see snow is in February.

 More Tips for Your Basel Trip